Inset of the Topography and Water Depth Map of the Conway Lake Area

 Interactive Map of Maine Lakes with Invasive Aquatic Plants

+This map shows land use, topography, streams, water sample locations and water depth in Conway Lake.
 The primary source for data on this map was the University of New Hampshire Granit GIS database (http://www.granit.unh.edu/).
 Streams were digitized from USGS topographic maps and updated based on high-resolution satellite and LIDAR images.
-Lake bathymetry contours were downloaded from the Granit GIS database, and topographic contours were created in ArcMap from a Digital Elevation Model.
+Topographic contours were created in ArcMap from a Digital Elevation Model.
 Wetlands were mapped based on soil types from the Granit GIS database and edited based on high resolution satellite and LIDAR images.
+Lake bathymetry is from a 2021 mapping project by D. Yurewicz.
+Depth and location data were collected using Deeper Chirp sonar and loaded into GIS mapping software.
+Depth data were hand contoured and converted to depth polygons.

 Satellite Map of Conway Lake Area

-This map includes high resolution satellite images acquired in 2015 and downloaded from the Granit GIS database ( as well as images from Google Earth acquired in 2018.
+This map includes high resolution satellite images acquired in 2015 and downloaded from the Granit GIS database (http://www.granit.unh.edu/)., as well as images from Google Earth acquired in 2018.
 The Google images were georegistered for location in ESRI's ArcMap.
 Parcel outlines were downloaded from the Granit GIS database and the parcels in Eaton were edited to better fit the outline of the lake.
 Roads were downloaded from the Granit GIS database and portions were edited using high resolution satellite images and LIDAR.
 Streams were digitized from USGS topographic maps and updated based on high-resolution satellite images and LIDAR.
-Lake bathymetry contours were downloaded from the Granit GIS database.
+Lake bathymetry is from a 2021-2022 mapping project by D. Yurewicz.
+Depth and location data were collected using a Garmin Echomap UHD 73cv sonar and loaded into GIS mapping software (ESRI ArcMap) where data points were hand contoured.

 LIDAR (Light Detection And Ranging) uses pulses of light emitted from a near-infrared laser mounted in a small aircraft to “scan” the land surface below.
 The collected data represent reflections from the ground, as well as any vegetation, buildings, or other solid surfaces.
 The raw data points are then processed to create a “bare earth” model which reveals topographic details as though all vegetation and buildings or other structures have been completely stripped away.
 The images in this map were also processed using a slope function that further accentuates topography – flat areas are white (like the surface of the lake) and the darker the shade of gray the steeper the slope.